js-mode/nx9kv/README.md

 Commands needed after VirtualBox and Vagrant have been successfully installed:

+For Nexus Devices -- below are the steps on a Mac to get a local environment set up.
+If you are using another OS or need more detailed information please go to **[Cisco 9000v](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/nexus9000/sw/7-x/nx-osv/configuration/guide/b_Cisco_Nexus_9000v/b_Cisco_Nexus_9000v_chapter_011.html#concept_B4B164C6D62E49A6998ED020531B639B)**

 1. Download nxosv.9.2.3.box from \${URL}
 2. vagrant box add --name n9000v nxosv.9.2.3.box # from within directory
 3. vagrant up n9k1